MAJOR WORKSHEET COURSE DESCRIPTIONS DEGREE PLANNER

 Wk 2 Schedule bi-weekly meeting with your advisor to receive periodic feedback on your paper

-Wk 2-10 Spend 6-8 hours weekly completing assigned readings, writing and meeting with advisor
+Wk 2-10 Spend 10-12 hrs/wk completing assigned readings, writing and meeting with advisor (this is a 4-unit course)

 Wk 10 Submit 10-15 final paper and proof of attendance to workshops to GS advising office to receive credit for capstone.
 Must submit final paper to faculty advisor to receive grade.